remotevfex.com / Shutterstock

 Thus, the new erbia was found to contain five oxides called erbia, ytterbia, thulia, holmia, and Scandia.
 In 1905, James and Urban independently succeeded in isolating fairly pure Er2O3 (erbia).
 But it was only in 1934 that Klemm and Bommer were able to synthesize reasonably pure erbium metal through the reduction of anhydrous chloride with potassium vapor.

 Appearance and Properties

-In its pure form the metal is soft and malleable and has a bright silvery, metallic lustre.
-Like most rare-earth metals, its properties will vary depending on the extent of impurities present.
+Erbium metal is malleable and soft in its pure form and has a bright silvery, metallic sheen.
+Just like most of the rare-earth metals, erbium’s properties differ based on the amount of impurities present.

-Naturally occurring erbium is a mixture of six (6) isotopes, all of which are stable.
-There are nine (9) radioactive isotopes of erbium recognised.
+Erbium that occurs naturally is a combination of six isotopes, and all of these are stable.
+So far, nine radioactive isotopes of erbium have been identified.

-Erbium is finding uses in nuclear and metallurgical industries.
-When added to vanadium, erbium lowers the hardness and improves workability.
+Erbium is being used in metallurgical and nuclear sectors.
+When this element is added to vanadium, it reduces the hardness and enhances the workability.

-Erbium has limited applications as a pure metal, but is used as an alloying element with titanium.
-It is also used to make infra-red absorbing glass.
-Erbium oxide is used within the ceramics industry to create a pink glaze.
+In its pure metallic form, erbium has limited applications; however, it is utilized as an alloying element with titanium.
+It is even used for making infrared absorbing glass.
+In the ceramics sector, erbium oxide is used for creating a pink glaze.